Aleurone

-Aleurone tissue
+Description

 The aleurone layer surrounds the endosperm tissue of grass seeds and is morphologically and biochemically distinct from it.
 Starchy endosperm cells are large, irregularly shaped cells and contain starch grains while aleurone cells are cuboidal in shape and contain aleurone grains.
 In most cultivated cereals (wheat species, rye, oats, rice and maize) the aleurone is single-layered, whereas barley has a multicellular aleurone layer.
 Thick primary cell walls enclose and protect the aleurone cells.

 The aleurone layer is important for both the developing seed and the mature plant.
 The aleurone tissue accumulates large quantities of oils and lipids that are useful during seed development.
 It is also a site of mineral storage and in some species, functions in seed dormancy.
 The aleurone may also express several pathogen-protective proteins including PR-4.
 Aleurone also serves as the most dietarily beneficial fraction in many brans.
 In addition, the aleurone tissue contains many protein-storing vacuoles known as protein bodies.
 In cereals with starchy endosperm, the aleurone contains about 30% of the kernel's proteins.
 In multicolored corn, anthocyanin pigments in the aleurone layer give the kernels a dark, bluish-black color.